UofS-Pulse-Binfo/rawphenotypes/README.md

 2. [Spreadsheet Reader](https://github.com/nuovo/spreadsheet-reader)
 3. [Spreadsheet Writer](https://github.com/SystemDevil/PHP_XLSXWriter_plus)

 __Note: there are some modifications needed to the spreadsheet reader to get it to handle dates the way we expect.
-There will be a patch available in the future.__
+Make sure to apply the spreadsheet-reader.patch included with this module to the spreadsheet-reader library.__

 ## Features
 - A d3.js heatmap summarizes the raw data available by displaying the number of traits broken down by location (x-axis) and replicate (y-axis; grouped by year).
 This chart uses a materialized view for improved performance.